 You can initiate the Check In function using any of the following methods.
-The last method is the one that is documented in the following section "Steps to Check In a Component".
+The last method is the one that is documented in the following section "Running Check In".

 - Drag and drop files/directories with the left mouse button onto a package folder, package library, or package subdirectory. - Drag and drop files/directories with the right mouse button onto a package folder, package library, or package subdirectory.
-When the popup menu displays, choose Serena Network → Check In To Package. - Right-click the files/directories to be checked in and choose Serena Network→ Check In To Package from the popup menu.
+When the popup menu displays, choose ZDD Network → Check In To Package. - Right-click the files/directories to be checked in and choose ZDD Network → Check In To Package from the popup menu.